sourcegraph/handbook/content/ce/onboarding.md

 - Prepare for your first set of customer meetings that you'll lead
 - Check-in with your manager on your experience and near-term goals

+Beginning week 5, you'll look to lead your first customer meeting, with your onboarding mentor there to support you.

 ## 30 / 60 / 90 Day Plan
 We want every CE to feel certain and comfortable with where they are at currently, what's expected of them, and what's next.
 During your first 90 days, this is what success looks like.